IlyaLts/SpriteSheetGenerator/README.md

 Buildable with Visual Studio.

 ## License
-SpriteConverter is licensed under the MIT license, see LICENSE.txt for more information.
+Sprite Sheet Generator is licensed under the MIT license, see LICENSE.txt for more information.